Cacti/documentation/Cacti-SSL-Configuration.md

 ![cacti-ssl](images/cacti-https.PNG)

 ### Warning if you are using multiple pollers ensure all pollers have HTTPS enabled or remote polling feature will not work

+If your Cacti system is public it is recomended to get a certificate from a trusted certificate provider